ory/hydra/UPGRADE.md

 In order to [resolve table locking](https://github.com/ory/hydra/issues/1067) when flushing expired tokens, the following index was added:
 - Index on the `requested_at` column in the `hydra_oauth2_access` table

+### Breaking Changes

+#### JSON Web Token formatted Access Token data

+Previously, extra fields coming from `session.access_token` where directly embedded in the OAuth 2.0 Access Token when the JSON Web Token strategy was used.
+However, the token introspection response returned the extra data as a field `ext: {...}`.

+In order to have a streamlined experience, session data is from now on stored in a field `ext: {...}` for Access Tokens formatted as JSON Web Tokens.

+This change does not impact the opaque strategy, which is the default one.

+#### CLI Changes

+Flags `https-tls-key-path` and `https-tls-cert-path` have been removed from the `hydra serve *` commands.
+Use environment variables `HTTPS_TLS_CERT_PATH` and `HTTPS_TLS_KEY_PATH` instead.

+#### API Changes

+Endpoint `/health/status`, which redirected to `/health/alive` and was deprecated has been removed.

 ## 1.0.0-beta.9